Lermonz/LiveCodingYippee/strudel1_documentation.md

+### Final code for strudel patch is at the bottom :3

 I looked at some of the strudel documentation for examples of what a patch looks like, so i can at least structure it similarly

 [this one](https://www.youtube.com/watch?v=oqyAJ4WeKoU) caught my eye and i looked at their code at around 15:30.